camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 # Delegate Variable Mapping

 To implement a class that delegates the input and output variable mapping for a call activity, this class needs to implement the `org.camunda.bpm.engine.delegate.DelegateVariableMapping` interface.
-The implementation must provide the implementation for the methods `mapInputVariables(DelegateExecution, VariableMap)` and `mapOutputVariables(DelegateExecution, VariableScope)`.
+The implementation must provide the methods `mapInputVariables(DelegateExecution, VariableMap)` and `mapOutputVariables(DelegateExecution, VariableScope)`.
 See the following example:

 ```java